TridentifyIshaan/TridentifyIshaan/README.md

 - 👋 Hi, I’m @TridentifyIshaan
-- 👀 I’m interested in learning coding and making apps, bots, websites, etc.
+- 👀 I’m interested in learning coding and making websites, etc.
-- 🌱 I’m currently learning Python & SQL from school.
+- 🌱 I’m currently learning C, Python.
 - 💞️ I’m looking forward to learn anything if you teach me in free.
 - 📫 How to reach me?
-On my discord account 乛 | Ishaan々#9373
+On my discord account
 - 💌 OR Drop A Mail AT ishaanrastogi19@gmail.com

 <!---